Family Voices — Joseph and Juliann’s Story

 Six month old twins Joseph and Juliann were injured when their stroller collapsed.

-Submitted by her mother, Karen
+Submitted by their mother, Karen

-In May of 1999 the local police department was holding a car seat safety day, and I decided to try and venture out alone with my 6-month-old twins.
+“In May of 1999 the local police department was holding a car seat safety day, and I decided to try and venture out alone with my 6-month-old twins.
 I thought it would be a good idea to make sure the car seats that were second-hand had not been recalled, and also make sure we were properly installing them into our car.

 In order for the police to check the seats they needed me to take the kids out of the car.
 I could not comfortably hold them both, so I took out my stroller from the trunk of the car.
 I had a Cosco Rock-N-Roll side to side stroller.
 I set the stroller up, making sure it was locked and the brake was on.
 I took Joseph out of his car seat first and buckled him in the sitting position, and then I did the same for Juliann.